-There’s an old adage among traders: When the VIX is high, it’s time to buy; when the VIX is low, it’s time to go.
-The idea is that the S&P 500 Index (SPX) and the Cboe Volatility Index (VIX) are inversely related.
-When the SPX is rallying, the VIX tends to be low.
-And when the SPX is dropping, the VIX tends to be high.
+One way to track changes is to compare the S&P 500® index (SPX) and the Cboe Volatility Index (VIX).
+Many traders believe these two indexes are inversely related.
+When the SPX rallies, the VIX tends to be low.
+And when the SPX drops, the VIX tends to move higher.
 So, an ultrahigh VIX might indicate an SPX bottom is near, and an ultralow VIX might indicate market exuberance or complacency.
+Of course, it’s good to remember these relationships are only trends, and markets can move in unpredictable ways.
+Past performance of trends does not guarantee the trend will continue in the future.

-Perhaps it’s best to start with a quick overview of implied volatility (commonly abbreviated as “IV”).
-Basically, IV indicates how much a stock could move in the future.
+Implied volatility (IV) indicates how much a stock could move in the future.
 Keep in mind that IV always changes because options prices are always changing, depending on how the market anticipates future price moves.
-For example, IV often rises ahead of expected stock price moves and falls after events such as earnings announcements.
+For example, IV often rises ahead of expected stock price moves and falls after events like earnings announcements.

-Historical volatility (“historical vol” or “HV”) measures the fluctuation of past prices over a period of time.
+Historical volatility (HV) measures the fluctuation of past prices over a period of time.
 So, HV tells you how volatile a stock has been in the past.
-A stock with an HV of 10 is less volatile than a stock with an HV of 35.
-And it’s possible for a stock to have an HV of 50 during one time period and 15 during another.
+A stock with an HV of 10 has been less volatile than a stock with an HV of 35.
+It’s also possible for a stock to have an HV of 50 during one time period and 15 during another.

-But looking at IV and HV doesn’t complete the picture.
-You’ll need to know how HV and IV rank, relatively speaking.
-For that, you’ll need to look at IV and HV percentiles.
-Fire up the thinkorswim platform, pull up a stock, and under the Trade tab, open up Today’s Options Statistics (located below the Option Chain in figure 1).
+You can use IV and HV percentiles when ranking volatility.
+To do this on the thinkorswim platform, pull up a stock, and under the Trade tab, open Today’s Options Statistics located below the Option Chain (see figure 1).

-IV is calculated from the prices of currently listed options and expressed as an annualized level.
+IV is calculated from the prices of currently listed options and expressed in annualized terms.
 The IV percentile can range from near zero to near 100%.
-For example, the stock in figure 1 shows a current IV reading of 33.77%.
-So, the options market is essentially pricing in about a 34% variability around the current price.
+For example, the stock in the image above shows a current IV reading of 33.77%.
+This means the options market is essentially pricing in about a 34% variability around the current price.
 But again, that’s an annualized measurement.
 Other data on the page can help put it in perspective:

 So, IV is relatively low in this stock right now.
 Is it warranted?
 One way to help you decide is by comparing the IV data to the HV data.

-How might a trader assess these readings?
-If you think IV and HV should follow each other up and down, an IV that’s lower than HV could suggest that IV is understating the stock’s potential price change.
-An IV that’s higher than HV could suggest the opposite.
-In other words, comparing the two can be a useful way to understand how much expected volatility is being priced in to options versus how much it actually tends to materialize.
-All else equal, higher IV relative to HV suggests options are expensive, while lower IV suggests options are inexpensive.
-Keep in mind, however, that past performance does not guarantee future results.
-IV, after all, is only an estimate.
+Let’s review some implications of this comparison.
+If you expect IV and HV to follow each other up and down, an IV that’s lower than HV could potentially suggest IV is understating the stock’s potential price change.
+An IV that’s higher than HV could potentially suggest the opposite.
+In other words, comparing the two can be a useful way to understand how much expected volatility is being priced into options versus how much volatility actually tends to materialize.
+All else equal, higher IV relative to HV can suggest options are expensive, while lower IV can suggest options are inexpensive.
+Keep in mind, however, that IV is an estimate and past performance does not guarantee future results.

-For the option trader, volatility measures can be important considerations when selecting a trading strategy.
-For example, a high IV percentile could indicate that options premiums are relatively high, and there might be opportunities to use short options strategies like short vertical spreads.
-Or you could use covered calls or sell cash-secured puts.
-A low IV percentile could indicate that options premiums are relatively low, and there might be opportunities to use long options strategies like calendar spreads or long verticals.
+For option traders, volatility measures can be important when selecting a trading strategy.
+For example, a high IV percentile might indicate options premiums are relatively high, and there may be opportunities to use short options strategies like short vertical spreads, covered calls, or cash-secured puts.
+A low IV percentile might indicate options premiums are relatively low, and there may be opportunities to use long options strategies like calendar spreads or long vertical spreads.

-Regardless of which products you trade or how often you trade them, options stats can help you track volatility and make more informed trading decisions.
+Regardless of which products you trade or how often you trade them, options statistics can help you track volatility and make more informed trading decisions.

 Check out our wide range of educational resources including articles, videos, an immersive curriculum, webcasts, and in-person events.